 The origin of art on metallic objects goes back to 5000 years now.
 In ancient times, the metal sculptors used various metals like silver, iron copper and alloys like bronze to make pans, mythological figures, animals, drummers, pots, etc. This metalwork can be seen in different parts of our country.

 The origins of Dhokra art dates back to 4000 BC when a metal sculptor in the Mohenjo-Daro civilization created a unique sculpture of a dancing girl.
 This marked the discovery of one of the oldest methods of non-ferrous metal casting technique known to humankind.
-This art form's roots have spread to various states on the eastern coast of India, including the states of Madhya Pradesh, Bihar, West Bengal and Odisha since then.
+This traditional handicraft of India has its roots spread to various states on the eastern coast of India, including the states of Madhya Pradesh, Bihar, West Bengal and Odisha since then.
 The talented craftsmen use lost wax techniques to create marvellous brassware artefacts.
 Usually, the miniature figurines of animals, mythical characters, tribal people, drummers, etc., are created using Dhokra art.
 The name “Dhokra” has its origins in Dhokra Damar Tribes, known for their excellent metalwork.